KateKitagawa

 Former Director of the Space Education Office, JAXA

-Kate Kitagawa is a specialist in space education and has served as an advisor to the Senior Vice President of JAXA (Japan Aerospace Exploration Agency) as well as Director of JAXA’s Space Education Office.
-In this role, she led the development of digital learning modules and partnered with creative studios to produce innovative educational tools.
-Kate also chaired the International Space Education Board (ISEB), a global initiative involving NASA, JAXA, CSA, ESA, KARI, AEM, and others, at the 2023 International Astronautical Congress (IAC) in Azerbaijan.
+Before taking on her current roles, Kate was an advisor to the Senior Vice President of JAXA (Japan Aerospace Exploration Agency) and served as Director of JAXA's Space Education Office.
+As Director, she led the development of digital learning modules and collaborated with creative studios to produce innovative educational tools.
+Additionally, Kate chaired the International Space Education Board (ISEB) at the 2023 International Astronautical Congress (IAC) in Azerbaijan, a global initiative involving NASA, JAXA, CSA, ESA, KARI, AEM, and other agencies.

 With a multidisciplinary background in mathematics and life sciences (B.Sc., University of British Columbia) and a Ph.D. in history from Princeton University, Kate brings over a decade of teaching and research experience at universities across the US, UK, Germany, and South Africa.
-She is the co-author of The Secret Lives of Numbers: A Global History of Mathematics & Its Unsung Trailblazers, shortlisted for the 2024 British Academy Book Prize.
-Kate also works as an occasional broadcaster, appearing on television, online news, and in documentary films to share insights on science, history, and space.
+She is the co-author of The Secret Lives of Numbers: A Global History of Mathematics & Its Unsung Trailblazers, which was shortlisted for the 2024 British Academy Book Prize.
+Kate also occasionally works as a broadcaster, appearing on television, online news, and in documentary films to share her expertise on science, history, and space.